An introduction to the scientific problem of the “mind wandering” phenomenon

 Information About the Authors

-Michael V. Ivanov, PhD in Psychology, Leading Research Associate of the Department of Child Psychiatry, Mental Health Research Center, Head of the Department of Child and Adolescent Clinical Psychology, Moscow Institute of Psychoanalysis, Moscow, Russia, ORCID: https://orcid.org/0000-0002-3853-4345, e-mail: ivanov-michael@mail.ru
+Michael V. Ivanov, PhD in Psychology, associate professor, Leading Research Associate of the Department for the Study of Mental Pathology of Preschool Age at the Institute of Child and Adolescent Psychiatry, Mental Health Research Center, Head of the Department of Child and Adolescent Clinical Psychology, Moscow Institute of Psychoanalysis, Moscow, Russia, ORCID: https://orcid.org/0000-0002-3853-4345, e-mail: ivanov-michael@mail.ru

 K. A. Bagrationi, PhD in Psychology, Senior Lecturer, Department of Project Management, Federal state Autonomous educational institution of higher professional education «national research University "Higher school of Economics”», Moscow, Russia, e-mail: kbagrationi@hse.ru